-Management's estimate of the useful lives and remaining useful lives of capital assets is based on the Town's previous experience with similar assets and the current condition of those assets.
-We evaluated the key factors and assumptions used to develop the useful lives and estimated useful lives in determining that they are reasonable in relation to the financial statements taken as a whole.
+• Management's estimate of the fair value of investments was based on quoted market prices provided by a third party.
+We evaluated the key factors and assumptions used to develop the fair value of investments in determining the reasonableness in relation to the financial statements taken as a whole.